Vegan Vitamin D: Why Mushrooms are Your Best Whole Food Source

 Vitamin D Deficiency

-Since we get most of our vitamin D from the sun, most North Americans who experience the winter season are at risk for deficiency in vitamin D. During winter, the Northern Hemisphere leans away from the sun, there are fewer daylight hours, and the sun hits us at an angle; this makes it appear lower in the sky.
-This also means that the sun rays hitting the earth are not as strong; therefore we don’t have sufficient sun exposure to get the necessary amount of vitamin D from UV rays (ultraviolet radiation).
+Since we get most of our vitamin D from the sun, most North Americans who experience the winter season are at risk of deficiency in vitamin D. This is because they don’t have sufficient sun exposure to get the necessary amount of vitamin D from UV rays (ultraviolet radiation).

 Northern Hemisphere Vitamin D Deficiency